emmajanedrews/base-template/_posts/2018-03-09-are-we-nearing-a-bubble-in-the-market.md

 {% include pullquote.html %}

-**As you can see in the video above, we’ve seen a steady increase since the crash.**When you take into account historic appreciation, we’re right where we should be at a market.
+**As you can see in the video above, we’ve seen a steady increase since the crash.&nbsp;**When you take into account historic appreciation, we’re right where we should be at a market.
 There is a lot of equity build into our homes to help protect sellers as well.

 So far we’re seeing a seller’s market locally and we should be very comfortable with where home values are at.
 If you have any questions about your home or anything else, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.